Welcome to BIA-MA

 BIA-MA's quarterly newsletter, Heads Up Headlines, provides updates on recent events, research, survivor and caregiver tips, a calendar of upcoming events, and prevention articles to keep you aprised of the latest in the field of brain injury.
-The Fall 2016 Newsletter contains articles on the Walk & Roll events, Teresa Hayes' outgoing executive message, TBI in Seniors, upcoming educational events, regional office highlights, survivor's corner, and more.
+The Winter 2017l Newsletter contains articles on the State House Advocacy Day, David Dwork's incoming executive message, Support Groups, upcoming events, regional office highlights, survivor's corner, and more.
 Read Now